bcseda/buttonpress/readme.md

   Simply open **buttonpress.html** in the browser of your choice

-  If slim template is altered, executed the included ruby script:
+  If slim template is altered, render the slim template to html via the

-  `ruby slimUp.rb`
+following:

+  `slimrb buttonpress.slim buttonpress.html`